“In every walk with nature one receives far more than he seeks.”

 - A Zephyr American guide accompanies trips with at least 10 participants; all trips will have a Tanzanian guide or guides, porters, cooks, and camp staff.

 - Double occupancy lodging is included.
 If you are traveling solo, we will match you with another traveler of the same gender.
 However, you may pay the optional single supplement to have your own room/tent for the duration of the trip.
+Note that private trips have a mandatory single supplement if the group is an odd number.

 - All of your meals are included once you meet your guide on the first day.